Motivic Realizations of Singularity Categories and Vanishing Cycles: Motivic Realizations of dg-categories

 Before continuing towards our main goals we will need to discuss some functorial aspects.
-In the last two section we were working with motives over a fixed base $S$.
+In the last two section we worked with motives over a fixed base $S$.
 It is possible to work in a relative setting.
-Let $\bsch$ denote a category of $S$-schemes satisfying the properties \cite[2.0]{cisinski-tcmm} \footnote{In the case of interest to this paper, $S$ will be an henselian trait and $\bsch$ will be all Noetherian $S$-schemes of finite dimension.
-See \cite[2.0, footnote 35]{cisinski-tcmm}}.
 For every $X\in \bsch$ we can construct a stable presentable symmetric monoidal $\s$-category $\rmSH_X^\otimes$ encoding the motivic homotopy theory of Morel-Voevodsky over $X$.
 Moreover, we can make the assignment $X\mapsto \rmSH_X^\otimes$ functorial in $X$, given by an $\s$-functor

-where $\Prlstb$ denotes the $\infty$.category of stable presentable $\infty$-categories with colimit preserving functors, and $\CAlg(\Prlstb)$ is the $\infty$-category of commutative monoids in $(\Prlstb)^{\otimes}$, i.e. $\CAlg(\Prlstb)$ is the $\infty$-category of stable presentable symmetric monoidal $\infty$-categories (see \cite[4.8]{lurie-ha} recalled in \cite[3.8.1]{robalo-thesis}).
+where $\Prlstb$ denotes the $\infty$.category of stable presentable $\infty$-categories with colimit preserving functors, and $\CAlg(\Prlstb)$ is the $\infty$-category of \cite[4.8]{lurie-ha} symmetric monoidal stable presentable $\infty$-categories such that the tensor product preserves colimits in each argument.
 This is done in \cite[Section 9.1]{robalo-thesis}.
 The $\s$-functor $\rmSH_X^\otimes$ comes together with a more complex system of functorialities encoding the six operations of Grothendieck (see Appendix \ref{Section:formalismsixoperations}).

 We will be interested in several \emph{motivic realizations}.
 For us, a motivic realization consists of an $\infty$-functor

 enriched with a system of six operations, plus the data of a monoidal natural transformation